Treatment and prognosis

 Treatment

-When choosing the form of treatment for prostate cancer, a lot depends on how far the cancer has advanced, the tumour’s growth pattern and the patient’s age and general state of health.
-Consideration should also be given to how side effects might affect the patient’s lifestyle with regard to general health and quality of life.
-Prostate cancer grows rapidly, and is ‘kind’ to some but can grow and spread rapidly in others.
-If the tumour can be detected whilst it is small and localised in the prostate gland, the disease can be cured.
+When choosing a form of treatment for prostate cancer, a lot depends on how far the cancer has advanced, the growth pattern of the tumor and, not least, the patient’s age and general condition.
+When choosing treatment, one should also take into account how the side effects will affect the patient’s life situation both in terms of general health and quality of life.
+Prostate cancer grows slowly and is “kind” in some, in others it can grow and spread quickly.
+If the tumor is detected when it is small and located inside the prostate, the disease can be cured.

-• Surgery: removal of the prostate gland, sometimes combined with radiation therapy.
+• Surgery: removal of the prostate gland, sometimes combined with radiotherapy

-• In the event of locally advanced disease (when the tumour extends outside the prostate capsule), radiation therapy is combined with hormonal therapy.
+• In locally advanced disease (when the tumor reaches outside the prostate capsule), radiotherapy is given in combination with hormonal therapy.

-Treatment of metastatic (hormone-naive) disease or locally advanced disease when radiation therapy is not appropriate:
+Treatment of metastatic (hormone-naïve) disease or locally advanced disease where radiotherapy is not applicable:

-Primary treatment is hormonal manipulation.
-Antiandrogens are first choice in the event of disease which has not yet developed remote metastases (usually to the skeleton).
-Antiandrogens block stimulation of the tumour cells by testosterone (the male hormone).
-In cases where tumour disease has become metastatic, castration therapy is usually initiated with a medication given in injection form, usually every 3 months.
-This type of medication impairs the testicles’ production of testosterone.
+First-line treatment is so-called hormonal manipulation.
+Antiandrogens are the first choice for diseases that have not had time to metastasize remotely (usually to the bones).
+Antiandrogens block the stimulation of tumour cells by testosterone, i.e. the male sex hormone.
+In cases where the tumor disease has metastasized, so-called castration treatment is usually initiated with drugs given in injection form, usually every 3 months.
+This type of drug inhibits the testicles’ production of testosterone.

 Prognosis

-The risk of dying from prostate cancer depends on factors such tumour spread and how aggressive it is.
-The risk of dying from prostate cancer increases the younger the patient is and how widely spread the cancer is in the body.
-The relative 5-year survival rate is over 90%.
-Prostate cancer often grows slowly and many cases do not occur until late in life.
-That’s why it is uncommon that the disease shortens life, even if the patient is not given treatment intended to cure.
-Around a quarter of all patients operated or given radiation therapy for prostate cancer experience recurrence in the form of rising PSA values.
-Patients who develop CRPC with skeletal metastasis invariably die prematurely as a result of their disease.
+The risk of dying from prostate cancer depends, among other things, on the extent of the tumor and how aggressive it is.
+The risk of dying from prostate cancer increases the younger the patient is and the more the cancer has spread in the body.
+The relative 5-year survival rate is just over 90 percent.
+Prostate cancer often grows slowly, and many people are not diagnosed until old age.
+Therefore, it is common that the disease does not shorten life, even if the man does not receive treatment aimed at curing.
+About a quarter of all those who undergo surgery or radiotherapy for prostate cancer experience a recurrence in the form of rising PSA.
+Patients who develop CRPC with bone metastases usually die prematurely due to their disease.